-Cinquieme Sens, which means Fifth Sense, was founded in Paris in 1976 and then expanded its program to New York in 2008.
-It offers workshops and training programs at both the introductory and professional level.
+Cinquieme Sens, which means Fifth Sense, was founded in Paris in 1976 and then expanded its program to New York in 2008 and to Amsterdam (their Northern European division) in 2017.
+Cinquieme Sens offers workshops and training programs at both the introductory and professional level.
 Programs can also be individually tailored.
 Gaia wrote about her visit to the Paris location of Cinquieme Sens on her blog The Non-Blonde.
 Swiss perfumer Vero Kern of Vero Profumo trained at Cinquieme Sens in Paris.

 Short Classes in France Open to the Public:

 Galimard is a perfumery in Grasse that offers 2-5 hour workshops designed for the lay person to learn about the art of perfumery.
 Perfumers lead classes with small groups of people and each person has access to an organ with over a hundred ingredients.
 You learn notes and then compose your own scent.
 You get a 100 ml bottle of your creation and a diploma for completing the several hour class.
 It’s meant to be a quick introduction to perfumery, and anyone can pay to take the class with no admission requirements.
 These types of short classes are offered at some other fragrance houses too (Fragonard and Molinard), and are targeted to the tourist market.
 They can be a fun though and might spark an interest in some people to study perfumery.
 Here are some reviews.

 Studying in the USA to be a Perfumer: